strategio-tech/fp-sim4-team-asterisk/README.md

 More in depth instructions can also be found with the How to Use button found in the navigation bar of the site.

 ## Front End and Back End
 This repository contains the front end of the app, where we interact with the user, draw the map, and allow the user to create pins.
-The [back end can be found here](https://github.com/tydan3/OurMap_Backend).
+The backend repository is added as a submodule.
+For more information on how to use submodules, please refer to this [link](https://github.blog/2016-02-01-working-with-submodules/).

 ## CI/CD Pipeline
 ![image](https://user-images.githubusercontent.com/34032935/193659142-686413f0-91d4-48f5-a3f2-985b8b82583b.png)